 We are gearing up for our annual Holiday Gift Guide where we will feature a multitude of mom-owned businesses this holiday season.
 This is a great exposure opportunity starting at just $29.

-This year, we revised and updated our Media Kit and added customizable, affordable packages to meet the needs of various mom businesses owners at different stages of their business growth.
+This year, we revised and updated our Media Kit and added customizable, affordable packages to meet the needs of various mom business owners at different stages of their business growth.
 These have been popular, and we hope to expand on them throughout the year.

 Where do you see Market Mommy in the next five years?